Tsunesaburō Makiguchi: Educational reformer

-His aforementioned work Jinsei Chirigaku (A Geography of Human Life), predates the academic study of geography at the Imperial Universities of Kyoto and Tokyo in 1907 and 1911, respectively, and pioneered a new approach to teaching geography in Japan.
+Makiguchi's aforementioned work Jinsei Chirigaku (A Geography of Human Life), predates the academic study of geography at the Imperial Universities of Kyoto and Tokyo in 1907 and 1911, respectively, and pioneered a new approach to teaching geography in Japan.
 Written between the First Sino-Japanese War and the Russo-Japanese War, the work presents human geography as a subject for both formal and nonformal learning to advance an understanding of cultural differences shaping and shaped by the relationship between human activity and its natural environment.
 While "Japanese geographers of the time were chiefly concerned with describing the physical features of the earth," Makiguchi was arguably the first to discuss human geography as a system of knowledge correlating location theory and spatial distribution of human phenomena with economic, social and political geographies.
 In Makiguchi's words, "it is through our spiritual interaction with the earth that the characteristics that we think of as human are ignited and nurtured within us."
 In this work, Makiguchi also formulated the concept of humanitarian competition as an approach to international relations, writing that: "The important thing is the setting of a goal of well being and protection of all people, including oneself but not at the increase of self-interest alone.
 In other words, the aim is the betterment of others and in doing so, one chooses ways that will yield personal benefit as well as benefits to others.
 It is a conscious effort to create a more harmonious community life."

 In response to problems throughout the education system that resulted from the Meiji government's adoption of the Imperial Rescript, Makiguchi published the first volume of Sōka Kyōikugaku Taikei (The System of Value-Creation Pedagogy) together with his close friend and disciple Jōsei Toda on 18 November 1930.
 The date was later adopted as the Founding Day of Sōka Gakkai.
 The four-volume work, published over a period of five years, sets forth his thoughts on education and proposals for systemic reform.
 Rather than education serving the state, as embodied in the Imperial Rescript on Education, Makiguchi proposed a student-centered education with the purpose of ensuring the happiness of the learner.

 He also proposed the creation of an educational system comprising a partnership of school, home and community.
 In this system, a child would spend half a day in school and the other half in apprenticeships and other types of work activities at home and in the community befitting the nature and needs of the child.
 Makiguchi felt that implementing such a system would change bored, apathetic learners into eager, self-directed students.

-"Makiguchi developed a theory of value that combined the idea of happiness as the goal of life with that of value as something that can be created. ...
-In value-creating pedagogy the main point of education is to aim for a happy life and develop the ability and attitude required to create value."